CORPORATE HEADSHOT AND PORTRAIT PHOTOGRAPHER IN LONDON

 - TIFF – 272mb – 8bit

-Corporate headshot photos are generally cropped about half way between chin and waist.
+Corporate headshot and actor model photos are generally cropped about half way between chin and waist.
 But the final crop could be closer than this.
 Lighting is frontal from one side sometimes with soft back light.

 All other corporate portraits may include a full length crop and so your shoes may also be shown.